Kargow-Schlön substation: double connection with 2x 40/50 MVA

 • Two PV parks connected: Schlön in operation, Kargow shortly before construction start

-• Construction in nature reserves: Approval-compliant, environmentally friendly construction methods, careful logistics
+• Construction in nature reserve: permit-compliant, environmentally friendly construction methods and careful logistics

-• Hypact switch panels integrated: Compact technology for quick installation and small footprint
+• Hypact switchgear integrated: compact technology for fast installation and small footprint

-• On schedule & during the year: Realisation in the current year – handover as planned
+• On schedule & intrayear: completed during the year – handover as planned

 Aim of the project